Pal (album)

 Pal is the debut solo album by Indipop playback singer KK.
 It was released on 16 April 1999 by Sony.
 The album was arranged and produced by Lesle Lewis while lyrics were written by Mehboob.
 All tracks were sung by KK.

 In 2008, after a gap of eight years, KK released his second album Humsafar.

 Background

-The lyrics are by Mehboob, while the music is by Lesle Lewis.
-After its release in 1999, it was an instant hit, and brought a lot of recognition to KK.
+The lyrics are by Mehboob, while the music was composed by Lesle Lewis.
+After its release in 1999, it was an instant hit, and brought much recognition to KK.

-With no formal training to count, KK got himself to release a music album Pal with support from his friend, Lesle Lewis in Mumbai.
+With no formal training to count, KK released the album Pal with support from his friend, Lesle Lewis in Mumbai.
 The songs—"Aap Ki Dua", "Yaaron" and the title-track "Pyaar ke Pal" in no time ruled the lips of the youngsters and KK's quick march to celebrity-hood commenced.